eyllanesc/stackoverflow/README.md

 Inside the [questions folder](https://github.com/eyllanesc/stackoverflow/tree/master/questions) questions folder are the projects with an `<id>`, if you want to find the post you should use the link: ` https://stackoverflow.com/questions/<id> `.

+## Issues

+You should only report problems with the codes hosted in this repository, please:

+- Do not request applications or code.
+- Do not claim for any action of mine in any of the forums that I participate (such as [StackOverflow](https://stackoverflow.com/users/6622587), [forum.qt.io](https://forum.qt.io/user/eyllanesc)).
+For these types of claims I use the means provided by those sites.

 ## License

 Free software: [MIT license](LICENSE)